 To help achieve the goals of a liberal education, the School of Dentistry prefers that all students distribute some part of their predental college coursework in areas of study other than those related to the biological and physical sciences.
 Predental students are urged to plan their coursework to satisfy the University's liberal education requirements.
 Note: University liberal education requirements are not required for a D.D.S. but are recommended.

 - English-8 semester credits.
-Two composition courses are preferred; or one composition course, and one additional course in either literature or humanities that is writing intensive.
+Two composition courses are preferred; or one composition course, and one additional course in either literature, humanities, or public speaking that is writing intensive.